• Gardens

 New Zealand Scholarship

 In 1950, at the instigation of the Master at the time, the 3rd Viscount Brentford, the Company decided to provide a scholarship for an outstanding New Zealander to come to England to study for a degree.
-The undergraduate scholarship is awarded annually, with the successful scholar now studying at Corpus Christi College, Cambridge on a three-year degree course.
+Originally awarded annually, the undergraduate scholarship is now awarded every three years, with the successful scholar studying at Corpus Christi College, Cambridge on a three-year degree course.
 The scholarship contributes towards the university and college fees, as well as the allowance for maintenance.
 For details on how to apply for the scholarship please visit the Girdlers' Scholarship page of the Universities New Zealand - Te Pokai Tara website.

 There is little doubt that the scholarship has been a successful enterprise, and since the first scholarship was awarded in 1952, more than 55 young New Zealanders have become Girdlers' Scholars.
 Strong links are forged between the Company and the scholars, who are asked to come and give an account of themselves to the Court once a year.
 They are also invited to attend the March Livery Dinner each year, together with the New Zealand High Commissioner, members of the New Zealand Society, other distinguished New Zealanders and any former scholars.